Improving candidate experience leads to effective talent acquisition

 - Use more accessible candidate management systems, like a branded webpage that candidates can enter their details into with ease.

 - Feedback always beats no feedback, even if it’s negative.
-Keep the candidate in the loop throughout the shortlisting process.
+Keep the candidate in the loop throughout the shortlisting & selection process.

 Job boards tailor themselves to candidate experience